Acceleration is a Process, Not an Event

 1. Preparation before acceleration: Data gathering, decision-making and actions prior to the ‘event’.

-1. Identify a team.
+Identify a team.
 Allocate a staff member to act as ‘coordinator’ of the case.

-2. The school needs to follow their school or sector acceleration process or, if these are non-existent, look to an evidence-based instrument, such as the IOWA Acceleration Scale.
+The school needs to follow their school or sector acceleration process or, if these are non-existent, look to an evidence-based instrument, such as the IOWA Acceleration Scale.

-3. Gather sufficient data;
+Gather sufficient data;

-4. Determine if the student is a good-enough candidate. ie is acceleration an appropriate option and will they be at least in the top quartile of the receiving cohort;
+Determine if the student will they be in at least the top quartile of the receiving cohort.

-6. Prepare the student via orientation to location, classroom, teacher and cohort.
+Prepare the student via orientation to location, classroom, teacher and cohort.

-7. Write an initial IEP to support the success of the acceleration.
+Write an initial IEP to support the success of the acceleration.
 Include stakeholders such as coordinator, parents/caregivers, current and receiving teachers, and student, if appropriate.
-Determine three goals that include academic, social and emotional supports to ensure a smooth transition.
+Determine three goals that include academic, social, and emotional supports to ensure a smooth transition.
 Make it for a short-term, such as the first five weeks or up to the end of the first term of the acceleration.

 2. The ‘event’ – the day of acceleration

-1. On the student’s first day of an acceleration, the coordinator supports the student to navigate this day. eg find class, checks in with them.
+On the student’s first day of an acceleration, the coordinator supports the student to navigate this day. eg find class, checks in with them.

-2. Classroom teacher ensures student is settled into the cohort. eg select an appropriate buddy, preferably a student with similar ability and interests.
+Classroom teacher ensures student is settled into the cohort. eg select an appropriate buddy, preferably a student with similar ability and interests.

-3. Classroom teacher and coordinator communicate with each other and parents.
+Classroom teacher and coordinator communicate with each other and parents.

-4. Enact IEP.
+Enact IEP.

 3. Ongoing Support – the ongoing actions to ensure success

-1. Team including coordinator, new teacher and parents meet during student’s first week.
+Team including coordinator, new teacher and parents meet during student’s first week.

-2. Ongoing - coordinator checks in with student at regular intervals, initially at least weekly.
+Ongoing - coordinator checks in with student at regular intervals, initially at least weekly.

-The above are my suggested actions to ensure the success of an acceleration.
+The above are suggested actions to ensure the success of an acceleration.
 I hope you find it useful.

 You can find more information about acceleration at the following: